Most WSOP Bracelets: All-Time Leaders & Records

 The 7-Bracelet Club: The Deepest Tier in WSOP History

 This is the strongest this tier has ever been.
-It includes pioneers, mixed-game crushers, and modern solver-era elite, a blend of eras and poker formats that shows how competitive the WSOP has become.
+It mixes pioneers, mixed-game crushers, and modern solver-era elite.
+That blend of eras and poker formats shows you just how competitive the WSOP has become.

 Billy Baxter – 7 Bracelets